saxinte/rem-to-px-revisited/README.md

 # REM to PX Browser Function using Sass

 This Sass function converts [REM](http://caniuse.com/#feat=rem) values to pixels when needed.
-But instead of generating the CSS property twice in the same CSS file (with both PX and REM units), it provide a way to generate the right unit in the right compiled CSS file.
+But instead of generating the CSS property twice in the same CSS file (with both PX and REM units), it provides a way to generate the right unit in the right compiled CSS file.

 > _This function helps you to maintain just one file rather than multiple files.
 It can be seen online on few websites like [RTL.fr](http://www.rtl.fr/) or [RTL2.fr](http://www.rtl2.fr/)._